mearsd1/py-netflix-analysis/README.md

 # Netflix Profile Watch Time Project (CodeKY)
 ## Description

 The Netflix profile watch time program reads a user's Netflix account data and calculates the total watch time of each profile.
 The program outputs a bar graph, as a png file, that visualizes each profile's total watch time.
+For more details on how the program works, please read the comments in the `profile_watch_time.py` file.

 ## Setup
 1. ### Install python